-Regularly scheduled inspections and correction of identified deficiencies will be undertaken on all transmission lines to provide for safe and reliable operation.
-Regional Managers are responsible to ensure that transmission line inspection and maintenance activities are completed in accordance with this policy.
-Responsibility for maintaining and revising this policy rests with the Superintendent, responsible for Transmission.
+Regularly scheduled inspections and correction of identified deficiencies shall be undertaken on all transmission lines to provide for safe and reliable operation.
+Regional Directors are responsible to ensure that transmission line inspection and maintenance activities are completed in accordance with this policy.
+Responsibility for maintaining and revising this policy rests with the Manager responsible for Transmission.